Hard Puzzle #1059

 This one skews hard — two groups are satisfying and quick once you see the thread, but the knots category will fool anyone who doesn't sail, and the hidden-unit category is genuinely devious even after you've been warned.

-NYT Connections Words: Hints & Clues for May 5, 2026
+Connections Hints for Every Word in the May 5, 2026 Puzzle

 HINT